 Y – You are valuable!
 Domestic violence is more than a relationship problem–it is a crime.
-Only you can take care of yourself and your children.
 Take the control back and seek help today

-Long-term measures seek to educate the public and empower the woman to re-establish her life without violence.
+Long-term measures seek to educate the public and empower the victim to re-establish their life without violence.

 Support can come in various forms: